juldrixx/docto-techical-case/README.md

 ## AWS

-You find here a basic documentation on the Terraform.
+You can find here a basic documentation on the Terraform.
 If you want a more detailed documentation/explanation of the requirements and choices go [here](aws/README.md).

+## GCP

+I replicated the case in GCP but with another approach.
+You can find the docutementation [here](gcp/README.md).

 ### Scenario